 A seasoned theft lawyer in Michigan will have represented those accused of both misdemeanor and felony theft and can fight passionately to help clear your name.
 Whether you have prior theft convictions or are concerned about keeping your record clean, an attorney can help.

 The type of theft offense a person is charged with and the severity of the penalties associated with the crime depends upon the value of the goods or services taken, and whether or not the defendant has any prior theft convictions.
-A Michigan theft attorney can help determine the best defense strategy that fits their client’s charge, whether it be a felony or misdemeanor, and the circumstances surrounding it.
+A Michigan theft attorney can help determine the best defense strategy that fits the dynamics of their client’s charge, whether it be a felony or misdemeanor, and the circumstances surrounding it.

 There are two types of misdemeanor theft offenses in Michigan – petty theft, or larceny, of goods or services valued at less than $200, and second-degree theft of goods or services with a value between $200 and $1000.